Expert Upcycling: Shifting the Compute-Efficient Frontier of Mixture-of-Experts: Introduction

 Despite these favorable scaling properties, training MoEs with a large number of total parameters from scratch is expensive.
 All expert weights, gradients, and optimizer states must reside in accelerator memory regardless of how few experts are active per token, so memory requirements, and therefore the number of GPUs needed, scale with the total parameter count~\citep{zadouri2023moe, ludziejewski2025jointmoe}.
 Further, distributing experts across devices introduces all-to-all communication that can consume 45--50\% of total training time on standard GPU clusters~\citep{nie2024lshmoe}.
 Both costs grow with $E$, making it progressively more expensive to train MoEs at the low activation ratios that scaling laws recommend.

 This tension motivates \emph{expert upcycling}, a capacity-expansion strategy for MoEs that obtains the quality benefits of a larger MoE without paying its full training cost from scratch.
 Rather than committing to the full expert count from step~0, training begins with a smaller $E$-expert model.
 At a chosen transition step~$\tau$, the upcycling operator expands the model to $mE$ experts by duplicating existing experts and extending the router, increasing total parameters while holding active parameters and per-token FLOPs fixed.
 This two-phase strategy is strictly cheaper than fixed-size training: both phases process the same tokens, but the first $\tau$ steps execute on the smaller model.
-In our 7B$\to$13B total parameter upcycling experiments, this saves ${\sim}$32\% of GPU hours at comparable quality.
 Unlike a randomly initialized larger MoE, the upcycled model inherits the source checkpoint's learned representations, providing a \emph{warm initialization} that starts at approximately the same loss.
 Continued pre-training (CPT) then breaks the symmetry among duplicated experts, driving them to specialize.

 To our knowledge, expert upcycling is the first method to progressively grow MoE capacity during training while preserving inference cost by holding top-$K$ routing fixed.
 This distinguishes it from dense progressive training methods~\citep{Chen2016Net2Net, du2024stackingtransformers} and width-expansion approaches for MoEs~\citep{yu2026sparkling}, which increase active parameters and thus inference cost, and from sparse upcycling~\citep{komatsuzaki2022sparse}, which converts a dense model into an MoE but does not address capacity expansion within already-sparse architectures.